 Open Access has to provide SMP services both to TI Retail and TI Wholesale (which serves OAOs) on the basis of the equality of treatment principle.
-In particular, the product level equivalence adopted by AGCOM can be broadly classified as "Equivalence of Outcomes", which describes a situation where regulated wholesale products offered by the incumbent operator to alternative operators are comparable to the products it provides to its retail division in terms of functionality and price, but these products may be provided also by different systems and processes.
+In particular, the product level equivalence adopted by AGCOM can be broadly classified as "Equivalence of Outputs", which describes a situation where regulated wholesale products offered by the incumbent operator to alternative operators are comparable to the products it provides to its retail division in terms of functionality and price, but these products may be provided also by different systems and processes.
 Actually, many of the systems and procedures used by alternative operators are the same of those used by TI retail division.

-Telecom Italia has adopted a single delivery process for the orders of SMP services coming from both its commercial functions and alternative operators.
-Orders will be addressed by Open Access on a "first come first served" basis and on the basis of different queues depending on the service, on the chosen quality level and on the technical difficulty of the intervention.
+Telecom Italia has adopted a unified delivery process for the orders of SMP services coming from both its commercial department and alternative operators.
+In the cases of lack of network resources, orders will be held on a waiting list (so-called single queue system) and be processed on a "first come first served" basis and on the basis of different queues depending on the service, on the chosen quality level and on the technical difficulty of the intervention.
 TI has adopted a new customer relationship management system to handle technical and commercial relationships between alternative operators and TI's Wholesale function.
 Moreover, procedures have been defined for planning new co-location facilities in case of lack of resources.